InnerSourceCommons/InnerSourcePatterns/patterns/2-structured/support-as-a-group.md

 ## Patlet

-What happens when the team or individual that was supporting an InnerSource project is no longer able to do so?
+What happens if a team or individual no longer supports an InnerSource project?
 Form a group of interested individuals from anywhere in the company to keep the project going.

 ## Problem